-We estimate that our net proceeds from the sale of the shares offered pursuant to this prospectus supplement will be approximately \$[] million, or approximately \$[] million if the underwriter exercises in full its option to purchase [] additional shares, based upon the public offering price of \$[] per share and after deducting underwriting discount and the estimated offering expenses that are payable by us.
+We estimate that our net proceeds from the sale of the shares offered pursuant to this prospectus supplement will be approximately \$7.2 million, after deducting placement agent fees and estimated offering expenses that are payable by us.

-We intend to use the net proceeds from this offering to support the continued development of TNX-102 SL for the treatment of fibromyalgia, to initiate clinical trials of TNX-102 SL for the treatment of PTSD, to initiate clinical trials of TNX-201 for tension-type headache, and further develop our other pipeline programs, and for working capital and other general corporate purposes, and possibly acquisitions of other companies, products or technologies, though no such acquisitions are currently contemplated.
+We intend to use the net proceeds from this offering to support the continued development of TNX-102 SL for the treatment of FM, to commence clinical trials of TNX-102 SL for the management of PTSD, to commence clinical trials of TNX-201 for ETTH, and further develop our other pipeline programs, and for working capital and other general corporate purposes, and possibly acquisitions of other companies, products or technologies, though no such acquisitions are currently contemplated.